otariidae/github-markdown-toc/README.md

 # GitHub Markdown Tabele of Contents

-Chrome extension to show a table of contents on GitHub
+Chrome extension to show a table of contents on GitHub.
+No more scrolling to read long long long documents.

 ![this app on GitHub](doc/screenshot.png)